Análisis del Huawei P50 Pro a fondo y opinión - How smart Technology changing lives

 Although in the automatic mode (“Photo”) the photos are taken quite quickly, it seems that Huawei applies the Night mode in some way, since the differences between the captures taken in the automatic mode and in the Night mode are really minimal.

-The Night mono tends to lighten dark areas slightly and widen the dynamic range in brightly lit areas, but they are almost negligible details.
+The Night mono tends to lighten dark areas slightly and widen the dynamic range in very bright areas, but they are almost negligible details.
 Below, we can see some screenshots taken in the automatic mode and in the Night mode.

 Difference between photos taken in normal mode and night mode